perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Newly installed apps
 - Double tap to lock screen
-- Hide docked Apps from suggestion
+- Hide quick launch apps/contact from suggestion
-- Fix for crashing when moving or resizing widgets
+- Fix for crashing when trying to move or resize widgets

 ### In Development

+- Setting page reorganized
 - Variable scribble stroke width (like the original Z Launcher)

 ### Planned features